jongwooksi/jongwooksi/README.md

 - **J. Si**and S. Kim, "GRooUV: Surface Defect Detection with Gabor Filter Using Reconstruction-Based Blurring U-Net–ViT", SCIE, UnderReview

-- **J. Si** and S. Kim, "SwinWater: Image Dehazing Based on Fusion of U-Net and Simplified Swin Transformer with Watershed and Guided Filter", SCIE, UnderReview
+- **J. Si** and S. Kim, "SUFERNOBWA: Satellite Image Utilization for Dehazing with Swin Transformer-Hybrid U-Net and Watershed Loss", SCIE, UnderReview

+- **J. Si** and S. Kim, "SHARK: Single Image Rain Streak Removal Using Harris Corner Loss and R-CBAM Network", SCIE, UnderReview

 - **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", KCI, TBD

 - **J. Si** and S. Kim, "A Study on the Design and Usability of Panorama-Based Virtual Interview Spaces Using Skybox AI", KCI, TBD

 - **J. Si** and S. Kim, "Analysis of Results and Limitations in Prompt-Based Image Processing: Focusing on InstructPix2Pix", KCI, TBD

-- D. Kim, **J. Si**, and S. Kim, "EfficientNet-VGG Fusion Model-Based Multi-Class Defect Classification of Multi-Angle Solar Panel Images", KCI, TBD

 - **J. Si** and S. Kim, "Research on Anthropomorphism of Animation Character Using Generative AI Focusing on Janus-Pro-7B", KCI, TBD